 How to start a retail business

-What is it?
+What is a retail business?

 The retail industry is vast.
 Retail covers everything from the tiny village shop where the owner knows every customer by name, to the giant department stores on London’s Oxford Street.
-The industry ranges from shops you can walk into, to shops you can browse with a mouse and keyboard, with every market stall and mail order catalogue in between.
+The industry ranges from shops you can walk into, to ecommerce shops you can browse with a mouse and keyboard, with every market stall and mail order catalogue in between.

+We live in a consumer-driven society, where shopping often constitutes more of a hobby than a genuine need to purchase products.
 However, despite the healthy contribution to the economy that the UK retail sector provides, consumers are becoming more and more convenience driven, with the internet and superstores often providing an easier alternative to hunting out bargains on the local high street.

 However, in many areas the small specialised shop offers shoppers the advice and expertise that a big superstore just cannot provide.
 If you can find the right product to sell, in the right location, the Tesco down the road doesn’t have to be the death of your business.
 The important thing is finding a niche.